Study of Behaviours via Visitable Paths: Ludics in Terms of Visitable Paths

-If we consider the set $\pathLL{p}^*$ of all prefixes $\pathLL{q}$ of a path $\pathLL{p}$, we obtain the set of chronicles $\view{\pathLL{q}}$ induced by $\pathLL{p}$, this set is denoted $\fullview{\pathLL{p}^*}$.
-Conversely, it is possible to rebuild the path $\pathLL{p}$ from the set of chronicles $\fullview{\pathLL{p}^*}$.
+We say a path is positive-ended (resp.\ negative-ended) if its last action is positive (resp.\ negative), a path is positive (resp.\ negative) if its first action is positive (resp.\ negative).
+Chronicles are particular paths: namely non-empty paths such that each non-initial negative action is justified by the immediately previous (positive) action and there is at most one initial negative action.
+Then, by construction, a view of a path is a chronicle.
+More generally, if we consider the set of all prefixes $\pathLL{q}$ of a path $\pathLL{p}$, we obtain the set written $\fullview{\pathLL{p}}$ of chronicles $\view{\pathLL{q}}$ induced by $\pathLL{p}$.
+Conversely, it is possible to rebuild the path $\pathLL{p}$ from the set of chronicles $\fullview{\pathLL{p}}$.
 The relevant operation to build paths from chronicles is the operation of shuffle.
 The shuffle operation may more generally be defined on paths.
-The standard shuffle operation consists in interleaving sequences keeping each element and respecting order.
-We depart from this definition first by imposing that alternate polarities should also be satisfied, second by taking care of the daimon that should only appear at the end of a path.
+The standard shuffle operation consists in interleaving sequences keeping each element and respecting the order.
+We depart from this definition first by imposing that alternation of polarities should be satisfied, second by taking care of the daimon that should only appear at the end of a path.
+By this way, being a path is preserved by the shuffle operation.

-\begin{defi}[Shuffle of paths] ~ \begin{itemize} \item Let $\pathLL{p}$ and $\pathLL{q}$ be two positive-ended negative paths on disjoint bases: $\beta$ and $\gamma$, and such that at least one path does not end on a daimon.
+\begin{defi}[Shuffle of paths] ~ \begin{itemize} \item Let $\pathLL{p}$ and $\pathLL{q}$ be two positive-ended negative paths on disjoint bases $\beta$ and $\gamma$, and such that at least one path does not end on a daimon.
 The {\tt shuffle} of $\pathLL{p}$ and $\pathLL{q}$, noted $\pathLL{p} \shuffle \pathLL{q}$, is the set of sequences $ \pathLL{p}_1\pathLL{q}_1\dots\pathLL{p}_n\pathLL{q}_n $, based on $\beta \cup \gamma$ such that:\\ - each sequence $\pathLL{p}_i$ and $\pathLL{q}_i$ is either empty or a positive-ended negative path,\\ - $\pathLL{p}_1\dots\pathLL{p}_n=\pathLL{p}$ and $\pathLL{q}_1\dots\pathLL{q}_n=\pathLL{q}$,\\ - if $\pathLL{p}_n$ ends with $\daimon$ then $\pathLL{q}_n$ is empty. \item The definition is extended to paths $\pathLL{p}\kappa_1\daimon$ and $\pathLL{q}\kappa_2\daimon$ where $\pathLL{p}$ and $\pathLL{q}$ are two positive-ended negative paths on disjoint bases:

 \item The definition is extended to paths $\pathLL{r}\pathLL{p}$ and $\pathLL{r}\pathLL{q}$ where $\pathLL{r}$ is a positive-ended path and $\pathLL{p}$ and $\pathLL{q}$ are two positive-ended negative paths on disjoint bases: